AnthonissenBert/Notes/SlingshotDnD/Npc's/Neutrals/Bago.md

-Status: Brave Bunny / Director
+Status: Brave Bunny / Director / Maestro
 Race: Herangon
 In charge of: [[The Bards of Julliard]]